nnk97/CSGO_SharedESP/README.md

 # CSGO_SharedESP
 Proof of concept for sharing ESP data over network.
 Both server and client use boost asio for communication over UDP.
+It is buggy, it might crash, it's not always working 100% fine.
+Not stable for real usage, treat as PoC.

 **Video showcase**:
 [![YouTube link](https://img.youtube.com/vi/6fVcXVIlHRo/0.jpg)](https://www.youtube.com/watch?v=6fVcXVIlHRo)